AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/feature_importances/README.md

 #### Results

 It is possible to evaluate validity of feature importances by comparing the results obtained from two different models.
 Another approach is measure actual prediction accuracies in regression and classification tasks.
-Random forest classifier and Extremely randomized trees classifier both achieved approximately 61 % prediction accuracy when
+Random forest classifier and Extremely randomized trees classifier both achieved approximately 61 % prediction accuracy when...